Romania 2007

 On the 1st of November 1900, he became deputy manager of the Arago

-Oceanological Laboratory of Banyuls-sur-Mer, France, founded 20 years
+Oceanological Laboratory of Banyuls-sur-Mer, France, founded 20 years before.

-before.
-In 1904, Racovita made a crucial discovery, which was going to
+In 1904, Racovita made a crucial discovery, which was going to influence the rest of his life.

-in the Cueva del Drach cave of Mallorca, fascinated him to such an
+The new species of crustaceans, found in the Cueva del Drach cave of Mallorca, fascinated him to such an

-extent that he would give up to the oceanological research in order to
+extent that he would give up to the oceanological research in order to dedicate himself to the

-work Essay on biospeleological problems, in 1907, marked the birth of
+The publication of his work Essay on biospeleological problems, in 1907, marked the birth of

-biospeleology, which he defined as the science of life forms from the
+biospeleology, which he defined as the science of life forms from the underground environment

-underground environment (caves and underground waters).
-In 1920, he
+(caves and underground waters).

-of the world, where he remained director until 1947.
-One of his
+where he remained director until 1947.

-important work is Speleology, published in 1927.
-Emil Racovita was also
+One of his important work is Speleology, published in 1927.

-President of the Romanian Academy (1926-1929), and later, between 1929
+Emil Racovita was also President of the Romanian Academy (1926-1929), and later, between 1929

-and 1930, he was appointed Rector of the Cluj University, where he
+and 1930, he was appointed Rector of the Cluj University, where he taught the first course

-taught the first course of general speleology of Romania.
-The work
+of general speleology of Romania.

-Evolution and its problems, published in 1929, approaches in a very
+The work Evolution and its problems, published in 1929, approaches in a very

 original way the evolutionist theory, developing a phylogenetic and

 systematic perspective on the evolution of underground animals.
-By

-closely pursuing his aim to understand the natural history of the
+By closely pursuing his aim to understand the natural history of the

 underground environment, he obtained remarkable results due to his